isomerpages/ura-lkywcp/pages/faq.md

 The Nominating Committee thoroughly reviews all submitted nominations before making a shortlist of potential Laureates.
 These possibilities are examined further with the individual merits of each carefully considered.
 The Prize Council is presented with a final shortlist and selects the Laureate based on the recommendations.

-#### **What was the biggest challenge in the entire evaluation process?**

-With the many high-quality nominations from cities worldwide, the greatest challenge was how to evaluate them across the board.
+With the many high-quality nominations from cities worldwide, the greatest challenge is how to evaluate them across the board.
 For that, we have distilled a set of fundamental principles, including the impact of the urban initiatives implemented, the sustainability of the achieved outcomes, the practical purpose and levels of innovation that were demonstrated.

 #### **How does the Prize differ from the quality of life rankings?**